 Fleas.
 Fleas can make any dog’s life miserable (and their family’s)!
 These small, blood-sucking insects like to feed on your dog, causing them to itch and scratch.
 Not only can fleabites cause discomfort, itchiness and severe skin reactions, they can potentially transmit tapeworms if accidentally ingested by your dog.

 Yeast.
 Yeast infections are known to be extremely itchy.
-Besides rubbing and itching, other signs of yeast infection includes scabbing around the opening of the year and a waxy residue.
+Besides rubbing and itching, other signs of yeast infection includes scabbing around the opening of the ear and a waxy residue.
 Yeast infections are usually associated with allergies, ruptured eardrums, a trapped object, a tumor or polyp in the ear or a bacterial infection.
 They can be painful and in some cases can lead to deafness if not treated.
 These infections are usually caused by trapped water or debris in the ear canal.

 Mold, dust, feathers, pollen, cigarette smoke, certain foods, cleaning products, and other allergens can also lead to infections.
 If your dog has a yeast infection, you may notice the following symptoms:

 Bacterial.
 In most cases, bacterial infections will develop as the result of another problem.
-Many of the other reasons listed above, such as allergic skin disease, foreign bodies or aural masses, can also be accompanied by bacterial infections.
+Many of the other reasons listed above, such as allergic skin disease, foreign bodies or ear masses, can also be accompanied by bacterial infections.

 Like the diseases previously mentioned, signs of bacterial infections include redness and swelling, shaking of the head and itching or rubbing of the ear.
 Ear mites are the most common cause of bacterial infections in younger dogs, and older pets may develop them due to yeast or bacteria.

-Allergens and ear infections.
+Allergens and ear infections

 Did you know that many dogs with chronic or recurrent ear infections may have allergies or low thyroid function (hypothyroidism)?
 Ear infections can often be a secondary symptom of underlying allergies, especially allergies to dust mites, pollens, and certain proteins in dog foods.
 If an underlying disease like this is suspected, it must be treated or your dog will continue to experience chronic ear issues.

 If your dog is showing any of the common signs of ear infections, it’s important to visit your veterinarian as soon as possible.
-Quick treatment is necessary not only for your dog’s comfort (these conditions can be painful!), but also to prevent the spread of infection farther into the ear.
+Quick treatment is necessary not only for your dog’s comfort — these conditions can be painful! — but also to prevent the spread of infection farther into the ear.

 When in the exam, your vet will use a magnifying ear cone to examine your pup’s ear.
-Your vet may also want to look at an ear discharge sample to determine the type of infection.
-If your vet suspects bacterial infection in the sample, a sample may get sent to a laboratory to determine the exact type of bacteria that is present and causing the infection.
+Your vet may also want to look at an ear discharge sample microscopically to determine the type of infection.
+If your vet suspects bacterial infection in the sample, the sample may get sent to a laboratory to determine the exact type of bacteria that is present and causing the infection.

 Once the reason behind your pup’s itchy ears has been diagnosed, your veterinarian will prescribe the proper treatment.

-- Ear polyps can usually be diagnosed with an otoscope, but some cases that are far back in the ear canal may require sedation and an MRI or CT scan.
+Polyps.
+Ear polyps can usually be diagnosed with an otoscope, but some cases that are far back in the ear canal may require sedation and an MRI or CT scan.
 The most effective way to treat aural masses is to remove it surgically.

-- For ear infections, your veterinarian may want to take an ear discharge sample to search for bacteria, parasites or yeast.
+Infections.
+For ear infections, your veterinarian may want to take an ear discharge sample to search for bacteria, parasites or yeast.
 They will give your dog a thorough ear cleaning using a medicated cleaning solution.
 Your vet may also prescribe an ear cleaner, ear drops, or a topical medication for you to use at home.
 In severe cases, your vet may prescribe oral antibiotics and anti-inflammatory medications.

-- Most uncomplicated ear infections resolve within one to two weeks, once appropriate treatment begins.
+Most uncomplicated ear infections resolve within one to two weeks, once appropriate treatment begins.
 But severe infections or those due to underlying conditions may take months to resolve, or may become chronic problems.

-- In cases of severe chronic disease where other treatments have failed, your veterinarian may recommend surgery such as a Total Ear Canal Ablation (TECA).
+In cases of severe chronic disease where other treatments have failed, your veterinarian may recommend surgery such as a Total Ear Canal Ablation (TECA).
 A TECA surgery removes the ear canal, thus removing the diseased tissue and preventing the recurrence of infection.

-- It’s important to follow your veterinarian’s instructions closely and return for any recommended recheck appointments.
+It’s important to follow your veterinarian’s instructions closely and return for any recommended recheck appointments.

 👉 Lapses in your dog’s treatment may lead to the recurrence of the infection.